victor-magarlamov/nginx_log_analyzer/README.md

 ## Analysis of Nginx access logs for a given day

-Script +access.sh+ analyzes the access log files in the format like:
+Script **access.sh** analyzes the access log files in the format like:

     %host - - [%time] \"%request\" %status %bytes \"%{Referer}i\" \"%{User-Agent}i\"